List of Babylon 5 characters

 The list of Babylon 5 characters contains characters from the entire Babylon 5 universe.
-The Babylon station was conceived as a political and cultural meeting place.
+In the show, the Babylon station was conceived as a political and cultural meeting place.
 As such, one of the show's many themes is the cultural and social interaction between civilizations.
-There are five dominant civilizations represented on Babylon 5: humans, the Narn, the Centauri, the Minbari and the Vorlons; and several dozen less powerful ones.
+There are five dominant civilizations represented in the Babylon 5 universe: humans, the Narn, the Centauri, the Minbari and the Vorlons; and several dozen less powerful ones.
 A number of the less powerful races make up the League of Non-Aligned Worlds, who assembled as a result of the Dilgar War occurring 30 years before the start of the series.

 Main characters

-Jeffrey Sinclair / Valen
+Jeffrey Sinclair

 Jeffrey Sinclair, played by actor Michael O'Hare, is the Commander of the Babylon 5 station in season one.
-After one full season, O'Hare and series executive producer/creator J. Michael Straczynski made the mutual and amicable decision for the character and actor to depart as a regular.
+After one full season, O'Hare and series executive producer/creator J. Michael Straczynski made the decision for the character and actor to depart as a regular.
 O'Hare subsequently reprised the character of Sinclair briefly in season two and a two-episode guest appearance in season three, enabling the show to wrap up loose ends.
 As a result of this departure, there are several minor inconsistencies between the first season and the remainder of the show, most visibly in "And the Sky Full of Stars" and "Babylon Squared".
 At O'Hare's personal request, the full reasons for his departure from the show were kept secret until after his death in 2012.
 The following year, Straczynski revealed that O'Hare struggled with delusions and paranoia due to mental illness, which ultimately prevented him from continuing to act.
 However, Straczynski emphasized that O'Hare's fans, particularly those of his role as Sinclair, had helped him cope with his struggle in ways medication never could.

 The character was born on Mars Colony.
 In an early episode of season one, Sinclair stated that his family had been pilots "ever since the Battle of Britain" and Sinclair's father was a fighter pilot for EarthForce who participated in the Battle of Balos, the last engagement of the Dilgar Invasion.
 Sinclair continued the tradition and became a fighter pilot.
 Sinclair enlisted in EarthForce in 2237.
 During his time at EarthForce Academy, he met Catherine Sakai, with whom he had a relationship.
 After a year of living together, the two of them broke up, but continued to see each other off and on through 2258, when they became engaged.
 Sakai went missing in late 2259, while on a mission for the Rangers.
 The season one episode "By Any Means Necessary" establishes that Sinclair received Jesuit education as a young man.